Revised and updated December 28, 2020.

 Orange Julius was purchased by Dairy Queen (DQ) back in 1987, and as of 2012 its line of products is available in all DQ locations, as well as its many standalone stores typically situated in shopping malls.
 While the standalone Orange Julius locations continue to operate, entrepreneurs cannot now buy into a standalone Orange Julius location.
 Instead, you’d have to open a DQ store.
 Orange Julius products include eight different Orange Julius originals and eight premium fruit smoothies (added to the menu in 2004).

-Founded in 1926 by Julius Freed and franchising since 1948, the number of locations is now combined with the number of DQ locations, which currently total 7,068, of which only two are company-owned and 2,662 of which are located outside the US.
+Founded in 1926 by Julius Freed and franchising since 1948, the number of locations is now combined with the number of DQ locations, which currently totals 7,034 (down from the previously reported total of 7,037), of which two are company-owned and 2,679 are located outside the US.

 2. Smoothie King

 Smoothie King has kept up with changing times, including a growing desire among consumers to be healthier.
 Not only has the chain removed all gluten, trans fats, hydrogenated oils, high fructose corn syrup, and NSF banned substances from its ingredients, but it also joined the low-carb craze by recently introducing a line of Keto Champ smoothies.
 These smoothies feature high-fat, high-protein ingredients such as almond butter, cocoa, and almond milk.
 Also on the menu are snacks such as nuts, protein muffins and cookies, Greek yogurt, chips, pretzels, and protein bars.